Ruth Messinger

-Biography

-Life
+Early life and education

 Ruth Wyler was born on November 6, 1940, on the Upper West Side to Wilfred and Marjorie Wyler.
 Her maternal grandfather, I. Edwin Goldwasser was a notable educator and businessman.
 In 1953, she had the first Bat Mitzvah at Park Avenue Synagogue.
 Messinger attended the Brearley School.
 She was politically active at a young age, wearing buttons for social justice causes, volunteering at the settlement house, attending rallies in support of Adlai Stevenson II, and participating in anti-war and civil rights activities.

 Wyler graduated from Radcliffe College of Harvard University in 1962 and enrolled in Columbia University in pursuit of her master's in social work.
 She married Eli Messinger, a physician, with whom she moved to Oklahoma in 1963, before completing her work.
-Messinger returned to her studies at the University of Oklahoma, eaerning her Master of Social Work in 1964.
-After she graduated, Messinger ran the child welfare programs in two Western Oklahoma counties part-time while raising first child.
+Messinger returned to her studies at the University of Oklahoma, earning her Master of Social Work in 1964.
+After she graduated, Messinger ran the child welfare programs in two Western Oklahoma counties part-time while raising her first child.

 While living in Oklahoma, Messinger was recruited by the Democratic Party and campaigned for its candidates, including Lyndon B. Johnson and Fred R. Harris.

 In 1965, the Messinger family returned to New York.
 Ruth Messinger continued doing case work and participated in a major social welfare research study.
-She volunteered building the anti-war movement, worked with Women Strike for Peace and set up a service counseling young, poor men of color looking to resist the draft.
+She volunteered building the anti-war movement, worked with Women Strike for Peace, and set up a service counseling young, poor men of color looking to resist the draft.
 In 1968, she worked with a group of parents to launch the Children’s Community Workshop School.

-She is married to Andrew Lachman, her second husband, and has three children.
+In 1962, Messinger married Eli Messinger, with whom she has three children.
+The couple later separated in the 1970s before divorcing in the 1980s.
+Messinger later married her second husband, Andrew Lachman, in 1989; they remained married until his death in 2025.